12 Best Beaches in Gloucester, MA

 Wingaersheek Beach is by far one of the best beaches in Massachusetts.
 Measuring just over half a mile in length, its sandy expanse isn't vast.
 What this lovely western Gloucester beach lacks in size, however, it more than makes up for with sheer beauty.

 Crystal-clear aqua water from the Annisquam River and Ipswich Bay laps the sloped tan shore.
 The sand is peppered with giant boulders and unique rock formations prized by photographers.
 Stay for low tide when amazing creatures (i.e. hermit crabs and clams) are found in tide pools surrounding the shore.
+You'll want to bring a shovel and maybe a magnifying glass, especially if you have kids in tow.

 Another bonus of low tide: It increases the beach's size dramatically, unveiling a sandbar that allows kids to run even farther on the silky soft sand.